What is Autism?

 Diverse Contributing Factors Producing a Common Outcome

 Elsabbagh and colleagues.
-(Elsabbagh et al. 2012) reflect an emerging consensus, when they suggest that future ASD infant development can best be understood by considering the potential for multiple risk factors:
+(Elsabbagh et al. 2012) reflect an emerging consensus, when they suggest that development of infants later diagnosed with autism can best be understood by considering the potential for multiple risk factors:

 Vulnerabilities Lead to a “Tipping Point”

-The prevailing view is that each future ASD infant may be born with a unique profile of vulnerabilities, whose cumulative impact surpasses a “Tipping Point’ leading to the infants’ difficulties regulating their social engagement with parents.
-This in turn negatively impacts the quality of the parent-infant relationship and thus the ability of the relationship to provide the rich developmental arena that it does for typically developing infants.
+The prevailing view is that each infant that will be diagnosed with autism may be born with a unique profile of vulnerabilities, whose cumulative impact surpasses a “Tipping Point’ leading to the infants’ difficulties regulating their social engagement with parents.
+This in turn negatively impacts the quality of the parent-infant relationship and thus the ability of the relationship to provide the rich developmental arena that it does for neurotypically developing infants.

-ASD infants do not develop a perception of themselves as active agents.
+Autistic infants do not develop a perception of themselves as active agents.
 They do not perceive that they can maintain their overall internal cognitive organization in the face of novel, incongruent disorganizing information.
 They do not experience their capacity for emotion mediation.
-ASD infants do not form and are unable to access to strong emotional memories supporting their engagement with parent guides as providing a safe route to increased personal agency.
-The absence of, this “shared relationship history” may be the most important difference between future ASD and other infants.
+Autistic infants do not form and are unable to access to strong emotional memories supporting their engagement with parent guides as providing a safe route to increased personal agency.
+The absence of, this “shared relationship history” may be the most important difference between future Autistic and non-autistic infants.

-As a consequence, ASD infants form generalized expectations that attempting to engage with novelty, incongruity and situations producing uncertainty will have catastrophic consequences.
-In stark contrast to the autonomous growth-seeking efforts of their typically-developing peers, the future ASD infant attempts to limit input and output transactions with their social and non-social environment to a narrow range that avoids their unmanageable feelings of internal disorganization and distress.
+As a consequence, autistic infants form generalized expectations that attempting to engage with novelty, incongruity and situations producing uncertainty will have catastrophic consequences.
+In stark contrast to the autonomous growth-seeking efforts of their neurotypically-developing peers, the autistic infant attempts to limit input and output transactions with their social and non-social environment to a narrow range that avoids their unmanageable feelings of internal disorganization and distress.

 Consequences of Lack of Growth-Seeking